GalacticFog/gestalt-k8s-install/readme_docker_ce_for_desktop.md

 ```

-Finally run the command to install the platform:
+Finally run the following to install the platform:
 ```
+kubectl create namespace gestalt-system

 ./install-gestalt-platform docker-for-desktop.conf
 ```
 The installer will tell you where it is running at, typically: http://gestalt.local:31112 or http://localhost:31112 for Docker CE for Desktop.